-How to calculate engagement for an Instagram account
+How to Calculate the Engagement Rate for an Instagram Account

 To calculate the overall engagement rate for an account you “simply” have to add up all the metrics listed above for every post.
 For methods 2 & 3 above you could also just add up the impressions/reach of every post and it would average out.

 For method 1 above (using Total Followers), you would then divide the likes & comments by the number of posts.
 This would be somewhat ridiculous however as the total number of followers increases over time.
-Having more followers increases the chance of engagements, so judging your early posts (with few followers) by the number of followers you have later means those early posts will really drag your engagement rate down.
+Having more followers increases the chance of engagement.
+This means judging your early posts (with few followers) by the number of followers you have later will drag your engagement rate down.

 As doing any of these long-term calculations on the fly would be annoying, there are basically two solutions:

 - Work out engagement rate over the last month.
 This means gathering stats for all your posts in the last 30 days and adding them all.
 In the case of method 1, it again would mean dividing those stats by the number of posts.
 While this is a pretty good measure of your current level of engagement rate, it is also still a pretty annoying task to do repeatedly.

 - Have a spreadsheet which records your stats.
 This means that you keep track of the stats of each of your posts, and you can thereby quickly work out the engagement rate of your whole account.
 You could also work out your engagement rate over the last 30 days, or your engagement rate for when you use different combos of hashtags – anything really.
 Keeping a spreadsheet like this is highly recommended.